ScooloV/bbpedia/docs/death_zone/new_inducements.md

 | -------------- | -- | -- | -- | -- | -- |
 | Kari Coldsteel | 6  | 2  | 3+ | 5+ | 8+ |

-Skills & Traits Block, Dauntless, Frenzy, Loner (4+)
+Skills & Traits: [Block], [Dauntless], [Frenzy], [Loner] (4+)

 ### 0-1 (IN)FAMOUS COACHING STAFF INDUCEMENT: PAPA SKULLBONES

 **80,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'FAVOURED OF...'
 OR 'UNDERWORLD CHALLENGE' SPECIAL RULES**

-*Although the official religion of Blood Bowl is Nufflismm, any number of other (arguably lesser) gods are worshipped by its many and diverse players, officialss and fans.
+*Although the official religion of Blood Bowl is Nufflismm, any number of other (arguably lesser) gods are worshipped by its many and diverse players, officials and fans.
 Followers of the Chaos gods, in particular, seem drawn to the sport - it must be something to do with the non-stop bloodshed and the fans' ritualistic chanting!*

 *Any number of so-called Shamans are active on the circuit at one time, offering their services to teams who require guidance, but few are as successful as Papa Skullbones.
 The secret to his success, the thing that sets him apart from so many of his contemporaries, is simple: showmanship!
 From his larger-than-life attire to the spine-tingling rumble of his voice, his entire persona has been expertly crafted to convey the sort of otherworldly gravitas that is expected of a priest of the Dark Gods.
 He gets results, too; as well as making impressive pre-game displays, his rituals do indeed seem to attract the gods' attention, and a blessing from Papa Skullbones is often enough to ensure a team's success.*